 “It doesn’t matter whether you talk to people who work in social justice mental health and abuse and neglect, what we know is that connection, the ability to feel connected, is — neurobiologically … how we’re wired — it’s why we’re here.”

-“…[the] Aboriginal perspective … reflects the view that survival is dependent upon respectful and spiritual relationships with oneself, other people, and the natural world …”
+— Brené Brown, in the TED talk, The Power of Vulnerability“…[the] Aboriginal perspective … reflects the view that survival is dependent upon respectful and spiritual relationships with oneself, other people, and the natural world …”

-The Common Curriculum Framework for Aboriginal Language and Culture Programs, Alberta Education
+—The Common Curriculum Framework for Aboriginal Language and Culture Programs, Alberta Education

 “It really boils down to this: that all life is interrelated.
 We are all caught in an inescapable network of mutuality, tied into a single garment of destiny.
 Whatever affects one destiny, affects all indirectly.”